-A well-developed PR strategy is an asset in every industry, even sports.
+A well-developed PR strategy is an asset in every industry, including sports.
 It’s not surprising that statistics alone do not suffice when it comes to attracting fans, tickets, and merchandise sales in the sports industry.
 Beyond that, sports teams, athletes, coaches, and broadcasters can all benefit from the kind of storytelling that builds loyal fans.
-For this reason, partnering with a PR specialist who can share stories and candidly communicate everything from the breakdown of statistics to emotional stories that draw people in can do wonders for your sports brand.
+For this reason, partnering with a PR specialist who can share stories and candidly share both statistics and emotional stories that draw people in can do wonders for your sports brand.

 While it may seem like an afterthought to some, most major sports teams and athletes have a PR team that knows exactly how to create newsworthy content about them, engage the media and create a positive brand image.
 Ideally, a sports PR specialist should fill several roles throughout their career, including statistician, game day and site manager, and travel advisor.
 Given that content travels faster and farther than ever before, today’s sports PR professionals serve national and international audiences.